reybcdev/drugstore-web/README.md

 # Drugstore Web

-Frontend para la aplicación de gestión de inventario de farmacia desarrollado con React, TypeScript y Vite.
+Frontend for the pharmacy inventory management application built with React, TypeScript and Vite.

-## Tecnologías
+## Technologies

 - React 19
 - TypeScript